Lady Gaga Wears Futuristic Pink Bikini & Platform Heels In New Album Art For ‘Chromatica’

 Lady Gaga, 34, debuted the album art for her sixth studio album Chromatica with Instagram on Sunday, April 5, wearing a futuristic pink bikini in the cyber-punk styled photo.
-The Oscar-winning songwriter unveiled her new look to her social media fanbase of 40.4 million, showing off a return to the art-pop design she embraced for her debut album The Fame in 2008.
+The Oscar-winning songwriter unveiled her new look to her social media fan base of 40.4 million, showing off a return to the art-pop design she embraced for her debut album The Fame in 2008.

 In a series of four images, Gaga is captured in two poses.